acm-wq/venus/README.md

 ## Hi!
 What's that?

-Venus is a Ruby-hem that allows you to work with video using ffmpeg.
+Venus is a Ruby-gem that allows you to work with video using ffmpeg.
 At the moment it can split video into separate parts by specified time and format it!

 ### Prerequisites